 How this works depends on the safe mode, but most models use standard lock types that can be picked or manipulated.
 How big or small your safe is may also affect how difficult it is to drill.

-How quickly this method goes often depends on how good you and your equipment are and range from a few minutes to hours, even possible at all depending on the model of safe in question, especially large/expensive safes where drilling might not be necessary if other methods work instead (which tends to be more common than).
+How quickly this method goes often depends on how good you and your equipment are and ranges from a few minutes to hours, even possible at all depending on the model of the safe in question, especially large/expensive safes where drilling might not be necessary if other methods work instead (which tends to be more common than).

 How much effort you’re willing to put into opening your safe often affects how well this method works.